Algorithmic Collusion of Pricing and Advertising on E-commerce Platforms: Institutional Background and Model Setup

-Amazon.com's Marketplace, which the world's largest retail digital platform, is a primary example of the setting we consider.\footnote{In 2022, Amazon reported nearly \$514 billion in net sales revenue worldwide, and held approximately 40\% of the e-commerce market share.
-Source: Statista, \url{https://www.statista.com/topics/846/amazon/\#topicOverview}} Amazon allows third-party sellers to list and sell their products on its website, and also functions as a retailer who sells products to consumers directly.
-In our main analysis, if Amazon directly sells a product, we assume that consumers will treat it as just another seller.
-We will discuss self-preferencing (where Amazon might promote products it sells directly more) in the Conclusion.
+We analyze platforms similar to Amazon.com that list and sell products from third-party sellers.
+In our main analysis, if the platform directly sells a product to consumers, we assume that consumers will treat it as another seller.
+We discuss self-preferencing (where Amazon might promote its own products more) in the Conclusion.

-When shopping on Amazon.com, consumers usually start a search for products by typing a product keyword into the search box.
-Amazon then displays a search results page relevant to the shopping query, with both organic and sponsored product listings.
-The default ranking of listings is ``Featured'' which is also the ranking we focus on in this paper.
-In this case, the platform's recommendation algorithm ranks the organic products based on factors like sales performance, customer ratings, and conversion histories associated with specific keywords.
-Consumers can also choose other options for sorting the products.\footnote{The options include ``Price: Low to High'', ``Price: High to Low'', ``Avg.
-Customer Review'', ``Newest Arrivals'', and ``Best Sellers''.} Consumers consider products sequentially following their ranking on the platform.
-They have heterogeneous search costs and might stop their search without considering every product on the search page.
-Consumers who have high search costs, or are impatient, would generally visit only the top links (which are mostly sponsored) and only consider buying the products that appear there.
-By contrast, consumers with low search costs (or frictions) who are patient, will consider also organic products which appear lower on the list.
+We consider consumers who start by typing a keyword into the search box.
+The platform then lists relevant products with both organic and sponsored listings.
+We focus on the default ``Featured'' ranking, where the platform ranks organic products based on multiple factors like sales performance, customer ratings, and conversion histories.\footnote{Consumers can also choose other sorting options, including ``Price: Low to High'', ``Price: High to Low'', ``Avg.
+Customer Review'', ``Newest Arrivals'', and ``Best Sellers''.} We assume consumers consider products sequentially in the order displayed to them.
+They have heterogeneous search costs and might stop their search without considering later products on the search results page.
+Consumers who have high search costs (e.g., impatient), generally visit only the top links (i.e., mostly sponsored) and only consider buying the products that appear there.\footnote{For example, \cite{farronato2025vertical} find that a median consumer had a consideration set of 15 products and only 23.3\% of consumers considered a product located in the middle of the results page.} By contrast, consumers with low search costs or frictions (e.g., patient), will consider also organic products which appear lower on the list.

-Within the search results page, there are several advertising formats, which include ``Sponsored Product Ads'' in the ``search result'' section, as well as ``Sponsored Display'' and ``Sponsored Brands,'' which usually appear in a carousel in different locations on the page.
-We focus on Sponsored Product Ads because the sponsored products account for approximately 78\% of the total ad spend among sellers on Amazon.com.\footnote{Statistic from \textit{Jungle Scout}, a prominent e-commerce intelligence data provider.
-See \url{https://www.junglescout.com/blog/amazon-sponsored-product-ads/}, Accessed June 8, 2024.} and appear in the main section within the search result page.